sysdiglabs/terraform-aws-secure-for-cloud/examples/single-account/README.md

-# Example: Single-Account Cloudvision
+# Sysdig Secure for Cloud in AWS: Single-Account

-- A single AWS account usage approach, where resources will report to the account `Cloudtrail`service
-- In this account,
-    - All the cloudvision service-related resources will be created
+Deploy Sysdig Secure for Cloud in a single AWS account.
+All the required resources and workloads will be run under the same AWS account.
-    - Cloudwatch `cloud-connect` logs and event-alerts files will be generated

 ![organizational diagram](./diagram-single.png)